sistia01/Giotto-Sphinx-Website/source/_build/html/_sources/gettingstarted.rst.txt

 R Installation
 ==================
-If this is your first time installing an R Package please proceed to `First Time R Package Installation <FirstTimeR>`__.
-If you are already familiar with installing R packages please proceed to `First Time Giotto Installation <FirstTimeGiotto>`__.
+If this is your first time installing an R Package please proceed to **First Time R Package Installation.** If you are already familiar with installing R packages please proceed to **First Time Giotto Installation**.

 .. _FirstTimeR: